the-hyp0cr1t3/CC/README.md

 * Learn C++ STL.
 STL, or Standard Template Library, is a huge library of useful functions.
 If you're not already familiar with it, [this](https://www.hackerearth.com/practice/notes/standard-template-library/) is a good place to start.
 Try out a few problems [here](https://hackerrank.com/domains/cpp/stl).

 * Develop your problem solving approach by tackling topics one at a time.
 Here's a collection of some common beginner [topics](https://github.com/the-hyp0cr1t3/CC/tree/master/Topics) and problems on the same.
+The [cses problemset](https://cses.fi/problemset/list/) is another great place to practice standard problems from various topics.

 * Turn to the codeforces [problemset](https://codeforces.com/problemset), and sort by difficulty and tags.
 Grind problems because there's nothing like **practice, practice, practice**.